microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 > Throughout this curriculum, we assume minimal knowledge of math, and seek to make it accessible for students coming from other fields, so watch for notes, callouts, diagrams, and other learning tools to aid in comprehension.
 ### Prerequisite

 You should be familiar by now with the structure of the pumpkin data that we are examining.
-You can find it preloaded and pre-cleaned in this lesson's notebook.ipynb files, with the pumpkin price displayed per bushel in a new dataframe.
+You can find it preloaded and pre-cleaned in this lesson's _notebook.ipynb_ file, with the pumpkin price displayed per bushel in a new dataframe.
 Make sure you can run these notebooks in kernels in VS Code.
 ### Preparation

 As a reminder, you are loading this data so as to ask questions of it.
 When is the best time to buy pumpkins?
 What price can I expect of a case of miniature pumpkins?
 Should I buy them in half-bushel baskets or by the 1 1/9 bushel box?
 Let's keep digging into this data.